ccomkhj/ccomkhj.github.io/_posts/2024-07-17-Statistics1.md

 Many processes randomly produce events at a given overall rate—such as visitors arriving at a website or typos per 100 lines of code.
 From past data, we can estimate the average number of events per unit time or space, but we might also want to understand the variability from one unit to another.
 The Poisson distribution provides the distribution of events per unit time/space when sampling many such units, useful in queuing problems like determining capacity needs to confidently handle internet traffic over a specific period.

-The key parameter in a Poisson distribution is (λ) (lambda), representing the mean number of events per specified interval.
-The variance of a Poisson distribution is also (λ).
+The key parameter in a Poisson distribution is $$λ$$ (lambda), representing the mean number of events per specified interval.
+The variance of a Poisson distribution is also $$λ$$.

 - **Lambda (λ):** The rate (per unit of time or space) at which events occur.
 - **Poisson distribution:** The frequency distribution of the number of events in sampled units of time or space.